malramsay64/phd-thesis/03_Dynamics/introduction.md

-More recently, there has been an effort to link structure with dynamics on a local level, which has required a measure of structural relaxation which makes the contribution of each particle explicit rather than just the entire system as a whole.
+More recently, there has been an effort to link structure with dynamics on a local level, which has required a measure of structural relaxation that makes the contribution of each particle explicit rather than aggregated over the entire system.
 Widmer-Cooper and Harrowell [@Widmer-Cooper2009a] defined a structural relaxation $F_d(t)$ where